austinonrails/aor_meetings_blog/_posts/2016-05-24-meeting-tuesday-may-24-2016--7-9pm-630pm-open.md

 [Nathaniel Jones](https://twitter.com/thenthj) is a developer at Scout RFP.

 ---
-HUGE thanks to our pizza sponsor for this month, [Condé Nast](http://creativity.condenast.com/)!
+HUGE thanks to our pizza sponsor for this month, [Condé Nast](http://creativity.condenast.com/), and our socialization practice sponsor [One More Cloud](https://omc.io/)!

 Want to sponsor Austin on Rails?
 Get in touch [@AustinOnRails](https://twitter.com/austinonrails)!